klwdesigns/klw_base/_posts/2019-07-13-roll-out-the-barrel.md

 title: Roll Out the Barrel
 date: 2019-07-13T04:31:56.753Z
 ---
-Just say no to accordions.
+Just no accordions.

-And tall argyle socks.
+Or argyle socks.

 <https://youtu.be/j11MOncimNQ>